Donelson Christian Academy: Accreditation and Memberships

 Donelson Christian Academy is accredited by the State of Tennessee and the Southern Association of Colleges and Schools.
 It is a member of the Tennessee Association of Independent Schools and the Association of Christian Schools International.

-Student activities
+Student Activities

-Donelson Christian Academy has sports teams in softball, tennis, and football.
+Donelson Christian Academy has sports teams in softball, baseball, tennis, bowling, volleyball, wrestling, and football.
 In 2011, its tennis team qualified for the state championship.
 It sent a male doubles team and a female, both of which brought home medals.
-In 2012 the boys basketball team won the state championship.
+In 2012, the boy's basketball team won the state championship.
+In 2021, 2004, 1996, and 1988, the Division II-A HS football team won the state championship.
+In 2025, the girls' HS softball team won a state championship.